Beef Short Ribs Recipe

 Storage instructions

-To store: Transfer the cooled ribs to an airtight container and store them in the refrigerator for up to 5 days.
+To store: Store leftovers in an airtight container in the refrigerator for up to 5 days.

 To freeze: The ribs freeze well in a freezer-safe container for up to 2 months.
 Let them thaw in the refrigerator before reheating.